Tuesday, December 22, 2009

 4 cups "self-rising flour"

 NOTE: I had never heard of this magical "self-rising" flour, so I did a little research.
 It's just regular flour with, go figure, baking powder, and a healthy shot of salt.
-But, not wanting to foul things up already, I purchased the best "self-rising" flour available in my state.
+But, not wanting to foul things up already, I purchased the best "self-rising" flour available in my state.1 tbsp. baking powder

 1 tbsp. sugar